top of page

 W

 Skoda’s smallest EV has been given the vRS treatment, with the compact crossover packing 335bhp from a dual-motor drivetrain.
-Taking 5.4 seconds to reach 62mph from rest, the new Elroq vRS becomes the quickest accelerating Skoda on sale.
+Taking 5.4 seconds to reach 62mph from rest, the new Elroq vRS becomes the joint-quickest accelerating Skoda on sale.
 However, it’s not the fastest vRS that money can buy, as its 111mph limited top speed falls short of what the Octavia vRS can achieve.
 While the drivetrain is almost silent, two external driving noises can be selected via the infotainment display.

 The Elroq vRS wears a relatively subtle bodykit to separate it from the rest of the range, with angled grille inserts, tailgate-mounted spoiler, unique rear bumper with a full-width reflector, and 20” aerodynamically optimised alloy wheels; 21” rims are optionally available.
 Black exterior trim for the window surrounds, mirrors, and badges come as standard.